Rocketmakers/invision-templates/docs/managingTemplates.md

 ## Branching & environments

-Currently there are two branches active for this repository: `production` and `test`.
+Currently there are two branches active for this repository: `production` and `staging`.
 The source code repository targets those branches in the deployed production and local dev environments respectively.
-This means that any changes to the `test` branch can be manually checked using a locally deployed version of the API.
-Once those checks are complete the `test` branch can be merged back into `production`.
+This means that any changes to the `staging` branch can be manually checked using a locally deployed version of the API.
+Once those checks are complete the `staging` branch can be merged back into `production`.

 Although there are not currently any CI jobs running on creation of a merge request or access controls setup for who can create/merge branches in this repository, these are both configurable features within this type of git managed template repository.